kammitama5/kammitama5.github.io/_posts/2021-5-1-Saturday-May-1st.md

 - During the CRA Grad Cohort Workshop, during a talk, I sort of hijacked the chat and spurred a lot of interest by saying that I wished there was a space for junior researchers to get funding; often you have to rely on seniors to help you write a grant application or some nonsense to get a grant, because that's Academia;
 wanting seniors out of the process, but making you beholden to a senior (like a child) the whole way.
-- To be honest, my last proposal that I got was one that I didn't even tell my advisor about until I had gotten a spot and funding for.
+- To be honest, my last proposal that I got funding for was one that I didn't even tell my advisor about until I had gotten a spot and funding.
 So that worked out lol.
 - I also got to navigate the administrative funding part, which was a trip, but is super valuable, and not something I'm sure most in my year are navigating; they probably expect their advisors to do that for them.
 Instead, my advisor was more along the lines of "if you have any issues, I can step in".
 I'm already pretty independent in many ways, which benefits me.